dev-hd11/Confidante/README.md

 ## Alert
 The latest releases of this app will be available on [TechWorld](https://techworld856.godaddysites.com).
 Please go there to download them.<br>
-This repository might be non-functional as we are starting the creation of a new version of Confidante here.
+This repository might be non-functional as we are starting the creation of a new version of Confidante here.<br>
+We have launched a new variant of Confidante, The Confidante PRO.
+This version is better than the normal versions.
+This versions will be available exclusively on [TechWorld](https://techworld856.godaddysites.com).

 ## Table of Content :
 1. [Features](#features-)